gbellocchi/richie-docs/source/richie-sld-toolchain/tools_pylint.rst

 ^^^^^^^^^^^^^^
 How to install
 ^^^^^^^^^^^^^^
-Pylint is automatically installed within the Python Virtual Environment of the :smallcap:`Richie toolchain`.
+Pylint is automatically installed within the Python Virtual Environment of the :smallcap:`Richie SLD toolchain`.

 ^^^^^^^^^^
 How to use